polygonledger/node/README.md

 # polygon

-new blockchain. delegated proof-of-asset algorithm
+polygon is new blockchain written in golang.
+It uses a delegated proof-of-asset algorithm

-architecture: accounts, not UTXO. transaction types, scripting through transaction multiplexing
+The basic architecture is the use of accounts, not UTXO.
+Transactions are typed.
+The scripting occurs through transaction multiplexing, which is means there are several modes of transactions.

 current status: experimental